GiddyGideon500/AirBnB_clone/README.md

 4. [0x04 Author](#0x04-Authors)

 ## 0x01 Introduction
-A team project required to build an AirBnB clone.
+An ALX project to build an AirBnB clone.
+This first version only implements the web application's command intepreter.

+## 0x02 Description
+This web application requires a console to be able to manage the backend.

+The console will perform the following task
+### Command Interpreter
 The console is a command interpreter to manage the project abstractions.

+## 0x03 Workflow

-## Command Interpreter
+## 0x04 Author
+	**Kalkidan Betre**
+	**Kenny Ojimba**